ALL

 Why should my baby’s hearing be checked (screened)?

-About 1 in 500 babies is born without normal hearing.
-This is called permanent congenital hearing loss (PCHL).
+About 1 in 500 babies is born with permanent congenital hearing loss.

 The earlier hearing loss is found, the sooner your baby will have support to help prevent delays in their development.
 If hearing loss isn’t found early, children have a high risk of having problems with speech, language, memory, learning, and social development.